Lillian Alling: Jail and Telegraph Trail

 By September 10, 1927, the first official records show that Alling had reached Canada's western edge, 60 mi north of Hazelton, British Columbia, having walked an average of 30 mi per day.
 She was stopped by a telegraph lineman at Cabin 2 of the Yukon Telegraph Trail, a 1000 mi pathway to Canada's far north; the Telegraph Trail was marked by staffed cabins that served as relay stations and line maintenance, spaced at approximately 30 mi intervals.
 The lineman noticed Alling's tattered and malnourished appearance, and, after hearing her intention to walk to Siberia, he phoned the authorities at Hazelton, at the southern trailhead, out of concern for her welfare.

-Constable J. A. Wyman arrived at Cabin 2 (Greenfield says it was Kispiox) knowing the coming winter would be deadly to someone on foot; fearing that allowing Alling to proceed would be unethical, he brought her back with him to Hazelton.
+Constable J. A. Wyman arrived at Cabin 2 (Greenfield says it was Kispiox) knowing the coming winter would be deadly to someone on foot; and fearing that allowing Alling to proceed would be unethical, he brought her back with him to Hazelton.
 Though she pleaded to continue, she was arrested and charged with vagrancy.
 When she was searched, they found two ten-dollar bills and an iron bar (or pipe) 18 in long, which she declared was "protection against men", not wild animals.
 She spent the next two months in Oakalla Prison, near Vancouver, as an alternative to the $25 fine for vagrancy; this also gave her temporary shelter.
 After her release, she spent the rest of the winter working in a Vancouver restaurant, and saved up enough money to travel again by the end of May or June 1928.

 By July 19, she had reached Smithers, which meant she had averaged 30–40 mi per day on foot since she left Vancouver.
 By this time, her story had become known among the British Columbia police force, and she was asked by Sgt.
 Andy Fairbarn of the British Columbia Provincial Police to report to each of the cabins along the Telegraph Trail as a condition to continue her odyssey.
 At each cabin, she received assistance including food, clothing, and even a dog companion named Bruno at Cabin 8, when she arrived there on September 12 according to Dickie's 1972 account.
 She tarried there a few days, as the linemen convinced her to rest while it was snowing and gave her clothing.

 Local newspaper articles indicate that Alling was ahead of Dickie's timeline: on August 31, an article in the Whitehorse Star noted that she had arrived in Whitehorse and was given the nickname "the Mystery Woman" for her taciturn nature.
 After leaving Whitehorse, she was spotted on September 7 east of Tahkinna; a man offered her a ride, which she declined.